Project-Tick/projtlauncher.yongdohyun.org.tr/src/wiki/development/index.md

 ---
 # Development

-If you would like to contribute to Prism Launcher, you might find it useful to join our Discord Server or Matrix Space.
+If you would like to contribute to ProjT Launcher, you might find it useful to join our Discord Server or Matrix Space.

 ## Building

-If you want to build Prism Launcher yourself and/or contribute, check out our [Build Instructions](./build-instructions) page for a handy guide.
+If you want to build ProjT Launcher yourself and/or contribute, check out our [Build Instructions](./build-instructions) page for a handy guide.

 ## Code formatting